jiminj/SceneKitVRSample/README.md

 It's a 3D VR sample project using SceneKit.
 Panning with a finger tilts the camera, while with two fingers makes you move.

 **TODO List:**
-- Physics engine to detect collision
+- Accelerometer based control
-- Accelerometer control
+- Enhancement of the quality of the barrel distortion shader
-- Barrel shader enhancement
+- Physics engine for collision detection

 **[Mar.
 1 2016]**
 - Refactored, again